bigwiv/Biopython-cn/chr3.rst

     G | GTG V(s)| GCG A   | GAG E   | GGG G   | G
     --+---------+---------+---------+---------+--

-You may find these following properties useful ®C for example if you are trying to do your own gene finding:
+You may find these following properties useful ‚Äì for example if you are trying to do your own gene finding:

 .. code:: verbatim